Dpoetess/PythonTrip_back/Readme.md

 ## 📄 Project Description

-**Python Tryp** Pyton Tryp is a mobile travel recommendation application that allows users to select itineraries based on suggestions provided by the app and to generate personalised itineraries.
+**Python Tryp** is a mobile travel recommendation application that allows users to select itineraries based on suggestions provided by the app and to generate personalised itineraries.
 Users will be able to create and manage collections of their favourite places, view:

 ## 🎯 Motivation